-In the 2017 Salary Guide you will find brief commentaries on the specific sectors and disciplines served by Morgan McKinley in Japan.
-It includes our thoughts on the outlook for 2017, together with tabulated figures setting out average pay rates according to level of experience, seniority and the size of the organisation.
+In the 2018 Salary Guide you will find brief commentaries on disciplines and the specific industry sectors served by Morgan McKinley in Japan.
+It includes our outlook for 2018, together with tabulated figures setting out average pay rates according to level of experience and seniority.

 I hope you will find the report useful.
 If you would like more detailed commentary or have any thoughts on current salary trends across the professional occupations covered by Morgan McKinley in Japan, we would be very interested to hear from you.